eliabntt/irotate_active_slam/README.md

 If you find this work useful, or you use part of the developed code, please cite us.

-**Note: the following will be updated soon with the RAS - Elsevier citation **
 ```
 @article{BONETTO2022104102,
 title = {iRotate: Active visual SLAM for omnidirectional robots},